 - A smaller percentage of local workers employed as Technicians and Trades Workers (9.3% compared to 12.7%)

-The largest changes in the jobs held by the in the NSROC Region workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the NSROC Region between 2011 and 2016 were those employed as:

 - Professionals (+8,915 local workers)

 - Community and Personal Service Workers (+4,826 local workers)